Individuals under AOT orders

 As someone who is on an AOT order or for whom an AOT order is being considered, you are sure to have many questions.
 Like other adults living with serious mental illness, you have faced many challenges while learning to navigate your illness, and one of those challenges is recognizing when you need help.
 Your illness may be preventing you from realizing that you are sick.
 This lack of realization is a symptom of your illness.
 AOT is an attempt to help keep you from being held back by this symptom.

-You have probably experienced instances where people tried to help you by attempting to make you do things that you didn't want to do, or by punishing you for your illness.
+You have probably experienced instances where people tried to help you by attempting to make you do things that you didn't want to do, or made you feel punished for having mental illness.
 At first, AOT may seem like a punishment, but it is different from other attempts to help because the focus is not just on you.
 With AOT, the focus is equally on your treatment team and you, making sure they are providing you with what you need to be successful.

 Action steps for individuals with an assisted outpatient treatment order: